evhub/coconut/DOCS.md

 ### Iterator Chaining

 Coconut uses the `::` operator for iterator chaining.
 Coconut's iterator chaining is done lazily, in that the arguments are not evaluated until they are needed.
 It has a precedence in-between bitwise or and infix calls.
+Chains are reiterable (can be iterated over multiple times and get the same result) only when the iterators passed in are reiterable.
 The in-place operator is `::=`.

+_Note that [lazy lists](#lazy-lists) and [flatten](#flatten) are used under the hood to implement chaining such that `a :: b` is equivalent to `flatten((|a, b|))`._

 ##### Rationale